Richard Terry (musicologist)

-Sir Richard Runciman Terry (3 January 1864 – 18 April 1938) was an English organist, choir director and musicologist.
+Sir Richard Runciman Terry (3 January 1864 – 18 April 1938) was an English organist, choir director, composer and musicologist.
 He is noted for his pioneering revival of Tudor liturgical music.

 Early years

 Richard Terry was born in 1864 in Ellington, Northumberland.
 At the age of 11 he started playing the organ at the local church.
-Educated at various schools in South Shields, St Albans and London.
+He was educated at various schools in South Shields, St Albans and London.
 In 1881 Terry was living in Jarrow and working as a Pupil Teacher.
 Terry then spent seventeen months as a non-collegiate person at Oxford (October 1887 to May 1889) and two years at Cambridge (1888–90), where he went as a non-collegiate student but became a choral scholar at King's College, Cambridge.
 There he also became a music critic for The Cambridge Review.
 At Cambridge, he was much influenced by the Professor of Music, Charles Villiers Stanford and the King's Chapel organist Arthur Henry Mann who taught him the techniques of choral singing and the training of boys' voices.